oat-sa/taohub-articles/forge/Installation and Upgrading/installubuntuapachemysql.md

 ### 2.2.
 PHP Setup

 The PHP Setup is quick and simple.
-Open the PHP configuration file located at */etc/php/7.0/cli/php.ini or something like that if you have a newer version
+Open the PHP configuration file located at */etc/php/7.0/cli/php.ini* or *php/7.x* if you have a newer version of PHP.

 ```shell
 sudo nano /etc/php/7.0/cli/php.ini